muhdibee/swiftana2/README.md

 1. Visit https://lit-dusk-59445.herokuapp.com/
 2. Type "Hello"
 3. Reply the bot by typing "I have been thinking suicide for days"
-4. Then type "nearest hostipal"
+4. Then type "nearest hospital"
 5. Enter "Nigeria" as your location
 6. You will get the list of specialist